Savory Pumpkin and Speck Tart

 • Let’s see together how to prepare this delicious savory pumpkin, ricotta, and speck tart.

-• Clean the pumpkin and cut it into cubes of about the same size to ensure even cooking.
+• Clean the pumpkin and cut it into cubes of roughly the same size to ensure even cooking.

 • Coarsely chop the onion and place it in a pan with a drizzle of extra virgin olive oil.